kintone-labs/kintone-ui-component/docs/document_en/docs/getting-started/quick-start.md

 })();
 ```

-1. To apply the customization, upload `index.js` file to the `JavaScript and CSS Customization` inside the kintone app settings. （[Customizing apps with JavaSript and CSS](https://jp.cybozu.help/k/ja/user/app_settings/js_customize.html)）
+1. To apply the customization, upload `index.js` file to the `JavaScript and CSS Customization` inside the Kintone app settings. （[Customizing apps with JavaSript and CSS](https://jp.cybozu.help/k/en/user/app_settings/js_customize.html)）

 ![button customize](assets/button_customize.png)

 ### Use the CDN

-1. Add the following CDN URL into the `JavaScript and CSS Customization` of a deployed kintone app. （[Customizing apps with JavaSript and CSS](https://get.kintone.help/k/ja/user/app_settings/js_customize.html)）
+1. Add the following CDN URL into the `JavaScript and CSS Customization` of a deployed Kintone app. （[Customizing apps with JavaSript and CSS](https://get.kintone.help/k/en/user/app_settings/js_customize.html)）
 Once the CDN is being imported to the app, you will have access to the global object of `Kuc`.

-   - For the latest version of kintone UI Component:
+   - For the latest version of Kintone UI Component:
     ```text
     https://unpkg.com/kintone-ui-component/umd/kuc.min.js
     ```